Focus on barrier papers

 What about price?
 Are barrier papers more expensive?

 There is no general answer to this question.
 It depends heavily on the comparative material.
 The range of materials used today ranges from mono-plastic films to multi-layer laminates that are not comparable in price.
 At first glance, barrier papers may seem more expensive.
 However, it must be taken into account that in some countries there are incentives, i.e. premiums for materials that are easier to recycle.
-This should definitely be included in the total cost analysis.
+This should definitely be included in the total cost of ownership.
 In addition, anyone who places packaging on the market must pay a recycling levy, which depends heavily on the raw material used.
 For brand manufacturers, it is therefore of great importance whether a barrier paper or plastic film or laminate is used.
 Paper-based mono material like barrier paper solutions offer an advantage in this context.

 What is Sappi's USP?